 As everyone in the startup world knows by now, the most successful ideas challenge our basic assumptions about how things might be done.
 Because they don't fit any existing standards for what counts as good when we first hear about them, by default we judge them as bad.
 For instance, Hewlett-Packard famously turned down Steve Wozniak's idea of an affordable computer to be kept at home for personal use.
 So if you're looking to invest in startups, or to find co-founders interested in starting one, it helps to keep in mind that startup ideas that sound plausible usually fail, while one that sounds awful might actually change history for the better.

 In his latest essay, Paul Graham illustrates this point by imagining the kind of startup a sitcom character might start.
-If the underlying idea of the startup were truly daring and original, then the audience wouldn't understand it, or worse, they would mistake it for one intended to sound laughably bad.
-So instead, the sitcom writers would probably choose to piece together elements of familiar successes from the recent past--for example, a social network for pet owners--to convey the impression of a daring and original idea.
-But of course, this is exactly the kind of startup that is least likely to succeed in real life.
+If the underlying idea of the startup were truly daring and original, then the audience wouldn't understand it, or worse, they'd mistake it for one intended to sound laughably bad.
+So instead, the sitcom writers would probably choose to piece together elements of familiar successes from the recent past— for example, a social network for pet owners— to convey the impression of a daring and original idea.
+But of course, this is exactly the kind of startup that's least likely to succeed in real life.
 "Sitcom good," in other words, doesn't mean "real-life good."

 Except I was disappointed, because I was expecting "real-life good," not just "movie good."
 In other words, good enough to impress in real life the kind of music snob played by John Cusack in the movie.
 But then I realized I was being unfair.
-Had the screenwriters actually called for Jack Black's band to be "real-life good"--as in daring and original for its time--the audience wouldn't have understood it, or worse, they would have mistaken it for something intended to sound laughably bad.
+Had the screenwriters actually called for Jack Black's band to be "real-life good"— as in daring and original for its time— the audience wouldn't have understood it, or worse, they would've mistaken it for something intended to sound laughably bad.
 So instead, they had to call for something familiar to convey the impression of a band good enough to wow everyone present.
 "Movie good," in other words, doesn't mean "real-life good."

 In the past decade or so, file sharing and streaming media have changed the nature of how we hear about and listen to new music.
-There is now a palpable feeling in the air that not only are we watching history being written in real time, but we are all helping to write it.
+There's now a palpable feeling in the air that not only are we watching history being written in real time, but we're all helping to write it.
 So as history's screenwriters, we need to advance the plot every now and then with the discovery of new bands making daring and original music.
 What might such music sound like?

 For starters, it can't sound like anything anyone would mistake for laughably bad.
 Black youth from the Bronx delivering spoken rhymes over scratched turntables and sampled beats, for instance, wouldn't have flown thirty years ago.
 Instead, the most plausible candidates would probably piece together elements of familiar successes from the recent past.
 So the key to finding them would be to stay alert and informed enough to know in advance what the next big thing will be, and then once we spot them, to single them out with surgical precision.